KeyboardDabbler/gbstreams.com/README.md

 # GBstreams Website 🌟

-**GBstreams Website** is a passion project built to bring together the best features of various selfhosted apps into one sleek, unified platform.
-It’s designed to help me grow as a fullstack developer while creating something useful and fun. 🎬✨
+**GBstreams Website** is a passion project built to bring together the best features of various selfhosted apps related to Jellyfin, into one unified platform.
+This is a hobby to help me grow as a fullstack developer. 🎬✨

 ---